rickkas7/SleepHelper/README.md

     });
 ```

 The most important thing in this example is the data capture function.
-It's called on a schedule to sample data, and this can occur after a short wake (no cellular connection), while connecting, or while connected to the cloud.
+It's called on a schedule to sample data, and this can occur after a quick wake (no cellular connection), while connecting, or while connected to the cloud.

 This example stores a timestamp ("t") and a temperature value ("c") but since it's JSON you could store more key/value pairs.
 For example, you might store temperature and humidity.